 As digital transformation continues to change the way we work, marketing automation tools like RFP software are increasingly affordable, accessible and impactful.
 Businesses who adopt proposal automation into their processes save time and improve outcomes.

 Despite the benefits, there are some lingering misconceptions and myths that can make automation seem scary, but it’s not — I promise.
-The best way to understand how to harness automation to the advantage of your to-do list and business is to learn more about it.
+The best way to understand how to harness automation to the advantage of your to-do list is to learn more about it.

 The basics: What is RFP automation?

-Many steps in the RFP process are manual, repetitive and time-consuming, but what can you actually use RFP technology to automate?
+Many steps in the RFP process are manual, repetitive and time-consuming.
+But what can you actually use RFP technology to automate?
 From reminders and notifications to project management and response completion, there is a wealth of automation opportunities.

 RFP steps you can now automate to speed up your proposal process